How Does Anchor Text Indexing Work?

 Url Server Requests – there are times when the URL server requests URLs from URL managers.
 The URL server may sometimes request specific types of URLs from the URL managers based upon some policy, such as eighty percent foreign URLs/twenty percent news URLs.

 The URL scheduler determines which pages to crawl as instructed by the URL server, which takes the URLs from the content filters.
-Robots differ from normal web browsers – a robot will not automatically retrieve content such as images embedded in the document, and are not necessarily configured to follow “permanent redirects”.
+Robots differ from normal web browsers – a robot will not automatically retrieve content such as images embedded in the document.
+They are not necessarily configured to follow “permanent redirects.”

 Host Load Server – used to keep from overloading any particular target server accessed by robots.

-Avoiding DNS Bottleneck Problems – a dedicated local DNS database may be used to resolve IP addresses with domain names so that domain names for IP addresses that have been crawled before don’t have to be looked up every time that a robot goes to visit a URL.
+Avoiding DNS Bottleneck Problems – a dedicated local DNS database may resolve IP addresses with domain names so that domain names for IP addresses that have been crawled before don’t have to be looked up every time that a robot goes to visit a URL.

-The content filters take the redirect URLs and place them in link logs where they are passed back to URL managers.
-It is the URL managers that determine when and if such redirect URLs will be assigned to a robot for crawling.
-Robots are set to follow temporary redirects, and obtain page information from the temporary redirects.
+The content filters take the redirect URLs and place them in link logs, where they are passed back to URL managers.
+The URL managers determine when and if such redirect URLs will be assigned to a robot for crawling.
+Robots are set to follow temporary redirects and obtain page information from the temporary redirects.